qingyuan-wu/Grade-Checker/README.md

 On top of Python3, this program also requires **Selenium** and **ChromeDriver**.

 * [Selenium](https://www.selenium.dev/) is an open-source project supporting Web automation.
 To download using `pip`, type `pip install selenium`.
 * ChromeDriver is a WebDriver.
 You must download the correct version [here](https://chromedriver.chromium.org/downloads) depending on your Chrome version.
-Currently, I have Chrome version 96.0.4664.110.
+Currently, I have Chrome version 98.0.4758.82 (as of Feb 7th, 2022).
+  * **make sure you add the ChromeDriver to path!!**.
+To do this, search 'environment variables' on your Windows search tab and you should see the option to 'edti system environment variables'.
+Then, navigate to `Environment Variables` -> `Path` -> `New` and add the **folder** of the webdriver (should be like `chromedriver_win32`) to your path variables.
 * ChromeDriver must also be added to PATH.
 There are multiple ways to do this documented [here](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/).

 ### Using the Program